aus000221/LSTM-FCN-TF2-Reimplementation/README.md

 Run all the operations in the main Jupyter notebook.

 # Results
 See the csv files of all LSTM and ALSTM  model accuracy results in our repository.
-All best trained model and fine tuned model are saved in our working directory and locally but cannot be uploaded on github repositories due to the limitations on file sizes.
-Thus, A sample LSTM trained model "Beef" along with ALSTM "Beef" model, with and without fine tuning, was uploaded for reference.
-The results are compared to the authors in the tables.
+The results are compared to the authors' in our report's tables.

 # Citation
 ```